-In Beirut, the Syrian Nationalist Party celebrated its forty-sixth anniversary with a rally on Sunday, (19 November).
+Background: In Beirut, the Syrian Nationalist Party celebrated its forty-sixth anniversary with a rally on Sunday, (19 November).
 The head of the party Abdallah Saade is also political adviser to the leader of the Palestine Liberation Organisation, Yasser Arafat.
 Speeches after the rally included strong criticism of the Lebanese President, Elias Sarkis by the Assistant Secretary of the Lebanese Communist Party, George Haoui.

 SYNOPSIS: Members of the Syrian Social Nationalist Party (SNSP) paraded through the streets of West Beirut with party flags and banners.
 The SNSP is a muslim group committed to a continued armed struggle with Israel.
 After the rally, party supporters listened to speeches by prominent left-wing figures, including a spokesman for the Palestine Liberation Organisation.